The galaxy of Coxeter groups: A first expedition into the galaxy

 The goal of this subsection is to paint a complete picture of $\mc{G}_{\leq 3}$, the first three layers of the Coxeter galaxy $\mc{G}$.
-In the very first layer there is a single $1$-generated Coxeter group, namely the cyclic group $C_2$ of order two.
+By vacuity we include the trivial group as the (only) Coxeter group of rank zero.
+In the layer $\mc{G}_1$ there is a single $1$-generated Coxeter group, namely the cyclic group $C_2$ of order two.
 The second layer is given by the family of all dihedral groups.
 The study of the third layer occupies most of this subsection.
 We recall the following definition.

 \begin{dfn}[Triangle groups] A \emph{triangle Coxeter group}, in the following simply referred to as \emph{triangle group}, is a Coxeter group $W$ having a complete Coxeter graph $\CCG{W,S} \in \mc{G}_3$.
 Any such group can be given by a Coxeter presentation of the form